DryWeightWatchers/JIF-4300-DryWeightWatchers/docs/Installation Guide.md

 # Handoff checklist:

 - [ ] **Transfer the AWS root account**
+    - [ ] Remove the inbound security rules that allow traffic to the RDS instance from any origin
 	- [ ] Change account login and personal info (email, address, name, etc.)
 	- [ ] Change billing information
 	- [ ] Remove 2FA and set it up for client